Share-Term/server/README.md

 # Bloggify Share Term
-A Bloggify plugin for sharing the terminal in the browser.
+A Bloggify plugin for sharing the terminal to other clients (browsers or terminals).

 ## Installation
 ```js